paalss/ranking-app/README.md

 ## Open web app (serve locally)
 This app isn't on a public server, it has to be served locally.

 You can choose to either serve this app using Docker or XAMPP.
 I've written guides for both.
-For a Docker guide, read further, for a XAMPP guide, go to [this README](https://github.com/paalss/Ranking-app/www/app) instead.
+For a Docker guide, read further, for a XAMPP guide, go to [this README](https://github.com/paalss/Ranking-app/blob/master/www/app/README.md).

 **Prerequisites**